-Tilt Wheel (Option)
+Tilt Wheel

 A tilt steering wheel allows you to adjust the steering wheel before you drive.

-You can also raise it to the highest level to give your legs more room when you enter and exit the vehicle.
+You can also raise it to the highest level to give your legs more room when you exit and enter the vehicle.

-To tilt the wheel, hold the steering wheel and pull the lever.
+To tilt the wheel, hold the steering wheel and pull the lever toward you.

 Move the steering wheel to a comfortable level, then release the lever to lock the wheel in place.